jesusMdza/10-full-stack-app-react-rest-api/README.md

 # Course Education Platform

 A React facing client connected to a school database REST API.
-Create an account or sign-in to existing accounts, create, discover, share, and modify courses.
+Create an account or sign-in to existing accounts to create, discover, share, and modify courses.

 ## Made with:
 - React